Author: Jeff Bacon

 VPOs and the Family Law Case

-A protective order and a divorce or custody matter are different cases, but they affect each other constantly.
-Smart defense addresses both tracks simultaneously — defeating or limiting the VPO while protecting your position in custody court.
+A protective order and a divorce or custody matter are different cases.
+But they affect each other constantly.
+Smart defense works both tracks at once.
+We fight to defeat or limit the VPO while protecting your position in custody court.

 What Happens If a Final VPO Is Entered

 If a final VPO is entered, options narrow but are not gone.
-Modification, appeal, and eventual expungement under Oklahoma law remain on the table depending on the facts and the order entered.
+Modification, appeal, and eventual expungement under Oklahoma law remain on the table.
+It depends on the facts and the order entered.
 We help fathers understand the long-term path forward.

 How Dads.Law Defends Protective Orders for OKC Fathers